 I had already experienced enough nasty surprises to last me a lifetime.
 The address on the envelope did not give any hints as to what type of location I’d be walking into.
 What if it was dangerous?

 In the end, I stuffed the letter back in the purse and reclined as best I could in the seat.
 I realized the time would be better spent strategizing my next move after delivering the letter.
-Now that Tammy’s spirit was gone, I was all alone again.
+Now that Tammy’s spirit was gone, I was on my own again.

 A surprising sense of loss came over me.
 Why did I always end up all alone?
 Tears stung my eyes and threatened to begin coursing down my hot face.
 Not wanting to draw unwanted attention from the people sitting around me, I forced my mind onto more practical matters.

-Going home to my parents while the feds were after me was out of the question.
-That wasn’t the only reason.
+Going home to my parents, while the feds were after me, was out of the question.
+That wasn’t the only reason I didn’t want to go back.
 My family had always been little more than strangers to me anyway.
-They never understood me…never tried to understand me.
+They never understood me…never even tried to understand me.
 I could live with that, but they also never really accepted me.

 As a child, that realization had deeply wounded me.
-I tried desperately and unsuccesfully to win their approval.
+I tried desperately and unsuccessfully to win their approval.
 It angered me during my teenage years and I put on an elaborate act of indifference.
-As an adult, out on my own in the cold world I thought, why should they be different from anyone else in my life?
+As an adult, who never fit in anywhere I thought, why should they be different from anyone else in my life?

-I didn’t fit in anywhere I went.
+I am different and something about that just seems to rub people the wrong way.
+They never get past that initial wariness.
+No matter how hard I try to fit in, I always stick out like a sore thumb.
 Thinking about it now just sort of made me feel tired.
-I accepted the inevitability of it all.
+I accepted the inevitability of it all, a long time ago.
 However, as much as I hated to admit it, some small part of me was still bothered by the rejection.

-For years, I had always thought that if I could start my life over knowing at that point what I didn’t know growing up, then life could be amazing.
-Here was my chance to become someone entirely different, freed from the limitations that those who knew me had placed on me.
+For years, I had always thought that if I could start my life over knowing at that point what I learned as an adult, then life could be amazing.
+It would be my chance to become someone entirely different, freed from the limitations that those who knew me had placed on me.
 Not having to worry about upsetting or disappointing anyone was freeing.

 I closed my eyes and spent a few pleasurable moments imagining all the different types of people I could become.
-Try as I might, all of my imaginings were overshadowed by the thought that Plum might show up when I least expected it and ruin my new life, or worse…end my life.
+Most people never look beyond the surface level.
+It was all about keeping up appearances.
+My enjoyment was fleeting.
+Try as I might, all of my imaginings were overshadowed by the thought that Plum would show up, when I least expected it, and ruin my new life, or worse…end my life.

 Sooner or later, I would have to face her and put an end to the chase.
 Again, the memory of Tammy’s departure set off a pang of sadness.
 Help from her would have leveled the playing field a little.

-How in the world would a heightened awareness of other people’s emotions protect me from magic?
+The only problem was, I couldn’t figure out how in the world a heightened awareness of other people’s emotions protect me from magic.
 I was completely in the dark on that one.
 My only frame of reference was a few scary movies.
-We all know how accurate movies are.
+We all know how questionable movie plots can be.

 The more I puzzled over my situation, the more frustrated I felt.
 Despair sapped my energy and I suddenly felt sleepy.
 It was a relief to close my eyes and drift off.
-I awoke as the plane touched down, roused by the rustling of passengers around me gathering up their things.
+I awoke as the plane touched down, roused by the rustling of passengers around me, as they gathered up their things.

 I can always tell when I’m sinking into one of my spates of deep depression, because no matter the amount of sleep, I awake feeling tired with heavy limbs.
 That night, I stumbled off of the plane and plodded through the airport terminal feeling drugged.

+I didn’t have a bag, so I walked right outside.
 The cool night air began to revive me.
-By the time I walked to the first in a row of taxis parked by the curb I felt more alert.
+By the time I walked to the first in a row of taxis, parked by the curb, I felt more alert.
 The driver gave me a knowing leer when he heard the address on the envelope.

 When we pulled up in front of my destination, I understood the creepy look he had given me.
 It was a strip club.
 I paid the driver and stood on the sidewalk squinting down at the address on the envelope, double checking it for the third time.